kdsli/red_shisen_sho/README.md

 The goal of the project was to find the optimal tiles removal algorithms.

+In version 0.3, the program is rewritten using QGraphicsView and QGraphicsScene.

 In addition, the program has additional features in relation to the original game:

 - when a program reaches a deadlock, it demonstrates that the correct way to remove the tiles is possible.